brandesmoore/capstone_track_and_field/README.md

 ### *Rewards*

 My love for Track & Field goes back to 1984, so it was rewarding to create a project from beginning to end to showcase my passion for the sport.
-Cleaning the data and creating the presentation didn't seem like work at all because I enjoyed every part of it.
+Cleaning the data using Data Analysis Expressions (DAX) in Power BI and creating the presentation didn't seem like work at all because I enjoyed every part of it.

 # Sources
 Nashville Software School Logo: http://nashvillesoftwareschool.com/